-The Group will continue during 2024 to assess the potential impact of the Economic Transition Adjustment introduced by the recent Bermuda Corporate Tax legislation.
-In light of emerging guidance and uncertainty as to the potential impact for the Group, no decision has yet been taken as to whether to take advantage of available tax deductions arising from the Economic Transition Adjustment or to use the opt out available.
+At 31 December 2023, in light of emerging guidance and uncertainty as to the potential impact for the Group, no decision had yet been taken as to whether to take advantage of available tax deductions arising from the Economic Transition Adjustment, a transitional measure introduced by Bermuda CIT, or to use the opt out available.
+Management's current assessment is that these uncertainties have not diminished and, as a result its position as at 31 December 2024 is unchanged and no deferred tax asset has been recognised.
+Management will continue to monitor developments during 2025.